Mico Halili: Other media

 for GMA News Online and The Bro Show (2013 to 2015) with Richard del Rosario and Jason Webb.

 He was editor-at-large of SLAM!
 Philippines magazine (2011).

 Personal life

-Halili was educated at the Ateneo de Manila (GS 1987, HS 1991) and completed his Bachelor of Arts, major in Communication from the same university in 1995.
+Halili was educated at the Ateneo de Manila (HS 1991) and completed his Bachelor of Arts, major in Communication from the same university in 1995.

-He is married to GMA News reporter and anchor Pia Arcangel since 2004.
-Their love story is featured in GMA News TV program Wagas where Archie Alemania portrayed Halili opposite Glaiza de Castro who portrayed Arcangel.
+He has been married to GMA News reporter and anchor Pia Arcangel since 2003.
+Their love story was featured in the GMA News TV program Wagas where Archie Alemania portrayed Halili opposite Glaiza de Castro who portrayed Arcangel.